Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 Drive Red Rock Scenic Byway 179 and 89A

-One of the best free things to do in Sedona with kids is to simply drive along Red Rock Scenic Byway 179 (SR 179).
+One of the best free things to do with kids in Sedona is to simply drive along Red Rock Scenic Byway 179 (SR 179), one of America’s most beautiful scenic drives.

 It’s on this stretch of road we got our first glimpse of Red Rock Country and what was to come.